EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 Additional information:

--Embedded H2 Database is added by maven dependency
+- Embedded H2 Database is added by maven dependency
--In application I created interface using bootstrap -The views are in the folder: src -> main -> webapp -> WEB-INF -Tests and application classes are in Java Resoucre folder
+- In application I created interface using bootstrap
+- The views are in the folder: src -> main -> webapp -> WEB-INF
+- Tests and application classes are in Java Resoucre folder